karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 * **Q:** When and how does CookieBlock remove cookies?

-  **A:** CookieBlock does not prevent websites to create cookies, it needs to observe their content to classify them.
-The cookies are removed immediately after creation and classification, how long this takes depends when the browser informs us about the event of cookie creation, but usually it is in about 15 ms.
+  **A:** CookieBlock does not prevent websites to create cookies, as it needs to observe their content to classify them.
+The cookies are removed immediately after creation and classification.
+How long this takes depends when the browser informs us about the event of cookie creation, but usually it occurs after roughly 15 ms.

 * **Q:** CookieBlock does not remove the cookie banners.
 How do I get rid of them?